Overview of M&A

 - To uncover opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase

 Due Diligence can be divided into:

-- Public Due Diligence—the collecting of information that already exists in the public domain
+- Public Due Diligence—collection of information that already exists in the public domain

-- Inside Due Diligence—which occurs after contact has occurred between the companies
+- Inside Due Diligence—collection and analysis after contact has occurred between the companies

 - Both organizations begin formulating an Agreement as Due Diligence information is collected.